fablabnbg/inkscape-text2hershey/README.md

 This inkscape extension is a hack.
 As of inkscape 0.92 the normal text tools can only work with outline fonts and not with vector fonts.
 The original Hershey-Text extension is very limited in its layouting capabilities.
 This new extension is an attempt to somewhat bridge the gap.

+## WARNING
+Code loss.
+The code here is incomplete.

 ## Installation
 This inkscape extension requires the 'Hershey-Text' extension from https://wiki.evilmadscientist.com/Hershey_Text If your inkscape is old, you may want to update your hershey fonts as described there.